-For example, to work in an international competition, you can use the default folder, DVP, in which the files will reside with messages in English.
-When operating in Russian
+For example, to work in an international competition, you can use the default

 DVP PATH = DVPRUS.

 The recorded Russian audio files must be placed in the DVPRUS folder and that folder must be in the TR4W folder.

 If you have a multiple operator station operating in a contest you can have each operator create their own audio files and then change the DVP Path = statement when each different person is operating.
 Each person's audio files should be stored in a folder with their name inside the TR4W folder